-· You are accused of a crime?
+· You are accused of a crime.
 Who would you rather decides your future – an algorithm or a human?
-Before making your decision, bear in mind that the algorithm will always be more consistent, and far less prone to an error of judgement.
-Then again, at least the human will be able to look you in the eye before determining your fate.
-How much fairness would you be willing to sacrifice for that human touch? · Is helping doctors to diagnose patients more or less important than preserving our anonymity?
-Should we prevent people from becoming victims of crime, or protect innocent people from being falsely accused?
+The algorithm will always be more consistent; less prone to an error of judgement.
+Then again, at least a human can look you in the eye before determining your fate.
+How much fairness are you willing to sacrifice for that human touch? · Is helping doctors to diagnose patients more or less important than preserving our anonymity? · Should we prevent people from becoming victims of crime, or is it more important to protect innocent people from being falsely accused?